Investment in property has been and continues to be a popular form of investment by many people.

 For a personally owned property the net rental income will be taxed at your marginal rate of tax.
 Previously, if you were financing the purchase with a high percentage of bank finance, the income tax bill would be relatively small.

-However the government has announced that for rented property with personal ownership the deduction for finance costs will be restricted to basic rate relief from April 2017.
-This restriction is to be phased in over a four year period and will impact higher and additional rate taxpayers.
+However from April 2017, the government announced that for rented property with personal ownership the deduction for finance costs will be restricted to basic rate relief.
+This restriction will impact higher and additional rate taxpayers.

-For property companies, the net rental income will be taxed at the current corporation tax rate of 19% (2017), which is generally lower than for an individual.
-Where the purchase is being financed with a high percentage of loan/bank finance, the corporation tax bill will still be relatively small.
+For property companies, the net rental income will be taxed at the current corporation tax rate of 19% (2022), which is generally lower than for an individual.
+Where the purchase is being financed with a high percentage of loan / bank finance, the corporation tax bill will still be relatively small.

 If you do not have a company at present